Brij Behari Prasad: Political career

 Prasad served as science and technology minister in Rabri Devi's government and also as energy minister in Janata Dal government in Bihar.
-He was known for his muscleman image and was popular among OBCs in his constituency.
-A close ally to Lalu Prasad Yadav, the influence of Prasad was often used by the Janata Dal to change the voting behaviour in the areas of his influence.
-The use of money and muscle power was evident in those days and various political parties including the Indian National Congress relied upon criminal politicians to ensure victory.
+He was known for his Strong Godfather image and was popular among OBCs and downtrodden in his constituency.
+A close aide of Lalu Prasad Yadav, the influence of Prasad was often used by the Janata Dal to change the voting behaviour in the areas of his influence.
+The use of money and muscle power was evident in those days and various political parties including the Indian National Congress relied upon influential politicians to ensure victory.
 Prasad was allegedly involved in the assassination of Devendranath Dubey, a Samajwadi Party MLA and member of Motihari Lok Sabha constituency in 1996.
-The assassination preceded winning of Motihari constituency election by Rama Devi, the wife of Prasad.
-Dubey himself was a proclaimed absconder while Prasad was facing several criminal charges.
+The assassination preceded winning of Motihari constituency election by Prasad's wife Rama Devi.
+Dubey himself was a proclaimed absconder.
 The influence of Prasad was witnessed from east Champaran to Muzaffarpur district of Bihar.
-According to Ranbir Sammadar he was credited with ending the crime empire of Devendra Dubey, the Congress leader who later shifted his allegiance to Samajwadi Party.
+Author Ranbir Sammadar credits him for ending the crime empire of Devendra Dubey—the Indian National Congress leader who later shifted his allegiance to Samajwadi Party.